German History Essay Prize

 - The decision of the jury is final.

-- The jury will make its decision by the beginning of August and inform the prize candidates as soon as possible after that.
+- The jury will make its decision by late August and inform the prize candidates as soon as possible after that.
 The winner will be publicly announced at the Annual General Meeting of the GHS in September.